 In High Gear

-3Bear Energy’s development kicked into high gear however in August 2017, when it signed Fort Worth, Texas-based Chisholm Energy as its anchor shipper.
+3Bear Energy’s development kicked into high gear in 2017 when it signed Fort Worth, Texas-based Chisholm Energy as its anchor shipper.
 Founded in 2016, Chisholm is focused on acquiring and developing petroleum properties in the Northern Delaware Basin.

 “We were diligent during the downturn in oil prices and didn’t give up on our quest to find an anchor in a good section of the Permian,” Spicher says.
 “Finding an anchor producer that was the right fit for our team and building a great relationship with them was key to our success.”

 The company is actively pursuing further clients as well as additional land and growing its facilities.
 Later this year, 3Bear Energy will open crude oil and water-gathering facilities in Eddy County, N.M., located just west of Lea County.
 The company is also in the process of commissioning several additional saltwater disposal wells and water recycling facilities.

 “We want to continue to build on the accomplishments we’ve already made,” Spicher says.
 “What is key to us right now is to get our assets operational and prove our ability to execute and deliver on those assets to the producers in our area.

 “We have the potential to significantly grow in volume as this portion of the Northern Delaware sees more drilling activity, and we want to be poised to support that activity,” he adds.
 “We want to be producers’ preferred four stream midstream provider in the Northern Delaware Basin.”